 Authors that pass this initial round of review are consulted about their peer review preferences.
 The default option is a double-anonymous review by at least two subject experts.
 Authors may select from other, more open options:

-signed review, in which the (two or more) reviewers sign their comments and may continue to consult with authors through the revision process
+signed/open review, in which the (two or more) reviewers sign their comments and may continue to consult with authors through the revision process

 community review, in which a draft version is published, with public, signed comments encouraged and solicited

 The review type (double-anonymous, signed/open, or community) is indicated in the article’s metadata, and—in the case of the signed option—reviewers are typically named.